-The country has one of the highest standards of living in Europe and thanks to its geographical location, low taxation and the fact that English is one of Ireland's official languages an impressive number of multinational companies have offices on the Emerald Isle, providing a wealth of opportunities.
+The country has one of the highest standards of living in Europe and thanks to its well-connected geographical location and low corporation tax rates, an impressive number of multinational companies have European headquarters in the country, providing a wealth of opportunities.

-With a population of 4.6 million, which is also one of the youngest in Europe, aspiring professionals will feel right at home.
-Working in the country you'll be able to take advantage of everything that the lush green landscapes and metropolitan cities have to offer in your spare time.
+Famous for its history and folklore, working in the country you'll be able to take advantage of everything that the lush green landscapes and metropolitan cities have to offer, and maybe indulge in a Guinness or two.

 Job market in Ireland